Nada-ibrahim12/Event-Booking-and-Ticket-Analytics-System-MongoDB/README.md

-# Event Booking and Ticket Analytics System
+# Event Booking and Ticket Analytics System - MongoDB

 ## 1. Database Schema and Design Decisions
 The database is designed around four main collections: